Systems

 playroom storage ideas

-7. Storage Unit with Doors
+6. Storage Units with Doors

 The storage unit has the option to have doors or not have them.
 This homeowner wanted them because she did not want to see the toys.